vastolf/woocommerce-vimeo/readme.txt

 = 0.0.3 =
 This update adds improvements to Vimeo data storage on products.
 It will ensure the plugin is more performant, and that Products will have the most up-to-date data from Vimeo as possible.

+= 0.0.4 =
+This updates the Vimeo API and other dependencies.